zarrar1607/DeepPicar-v3/README.md

 Some other examples of the DeepPicar driving can be found at: https://photos.app.goo.gl/q40QFieD5iI9yXU42

 ## Fining Tuning
-To fine-tune the model, use the Jupyter Notebook "[Retrain and Transfer Learn.ipynb]" (https://github.com/zarrar1607/DeepPicar-v3/blob/main/Retrain_and_Transfer_Learn.ipynb). provided in the DeepPiCar repository.
+To fine-tune the model, use the Jupyter Notebook "[Retrain and Transfer Learn.ipynb](https://github.com/zarrar1607/DeepPicar-v3/blob/main/Retrain_and_Transfer_Learn.ipynb)". provided in the DeepPiCar repository.
 This notebook includes step-by-step instructions for the fine-tuning process.

 ### Data Collection
 You will need to record three additional laps of data in varying environmental conditions.
 These conditions can include: